 - Also included is a 11,500 gross square foot water treatment plant which will include water treatment processes such as chlorination, fluoridation and iron removal.

-- The new water treatment plant and tower are expected to become operational in the late fall of 2019.
+- The new water treatment plant and tower are expected to become operational in early 2020.

 - Only after extensive water quality testing will water treatment and distribution to the campus begin.

 - Users of the water system still may see occasional water discoloration, especially when the pipes are flushed out annually during routine maintenance, but the discoloration will become more infrequent as sediments are removed.